meburns/stori/README.md

 # stori

 ### A tool to help people tell their story.
-Who they are, where they've been, and where are you going?
+Who they are, where they've been, and where they're going?

 Developed with ❤️  by meburns, keelin, and others